manistiwari31/process-id/README.md

 Installation

     Make sure you have Go installed on your system.

     Clone the repository:

     bash

 $ git clone https://github.com/manistiwari31/process-id.git
-$ cd your-repo
+$ cd process-id

 Build the program:

 bash

-$ go build
+$ go build -o proc

-Run the program:
+This will generate a binary named proc.

+Optionally, move the binary to your bin directory to run it as a Linux command:

 bash

-    $ ./process-manager [process_name] [action]

-    Replace [process_name] with the name of the process you want to filter or "show" to display all processes.
-Use [action] as "kill" to terminate matching processes.
+    $ sudo mv proc /usr/local/bin

 Usage

 bash

 # Show all running processes
-$ ./process-manager show
+$ proc show

 # Show processes matching a specific name
-$ ./process-manager process_name
+$ proc process_name

 # Kill processes matching a specific name
-$ ./process-manager process_name kill
+$ proc process_name kill

+Replace process_name with the name of the process you want to filter.
+Use kill as an action to terminate matching processes.
 Example

 Suppose you want to find and kill all processes named "myapp":

 bash

-$ ./process-manager myapp kill
+$ proc myapp kill
 Killing 1234
 Process Killed